hikeventures/hikeventures.github.io/_posts/events/2018-09-12-Scandinavian-OutDoor-Group.markdown

 Because the outdoor market in Scandinavia is very strong.
 I mean it's part of the national cultures.

 Outdoor market and outdoor in Scandinavia is definitely strong.
 Many organisations from different parts of Scandinavia are working to get more people out and get them out into the nature.

 All the brands are also part of that.

+One of the things that I also noticed is this golden logo - Scandinavian Outdoor Award.
+What is it?

+We had the award evening yesterday and told everyone about the winners of this year.

+We had 20 brands nominated this year and the jury - we have a jury from all the big magazines and they test the products for two days.
+They really try it out and they really evaluate and they do it for real.

+And the winner this year was Morakniv and the floating knife.

+Really?
+Whow!

+This is very nice.
+Yesterday we interviewed them.
+Yes, you did?
+This is the overall winner but we also have a sustainability winner which is OrganoTex this year.

+And then we have the winner in every category.

+You can see it all on the website.
+The ScandinavianOutdoorAward.com.